liquidinstruments/moku-examples/docs/README.md

 To start, install the API for [Python](starting-python.html), [MATLAB](starting-matlab.html) or [LabVIEW](starting-labview.html).

-:::warning Moku:Lab Compatibility
-The Moku Scripting API is compatible with Moku:Pro and Moku:Go only.

-For Moku:Lab support, please refer to our legacy APIs
+For Moku:Lab versions <= 511, please refer to our legacy APIs
 - For Python, [pymoku](https://pypi.org/project/pymoku/)
 - For MATLAB, [MATLAB Legacy](https://www.liquidinstruments.com/resources/software-utilities/matlab-api/)
 :::